lohani2280/mdanalysis/GSoC-2016-Project-Ideas.md

 **Mentors**: Max, Richard, Manuel

 Python 3 is getting adopted by a wider range of users and unix distributions are starting to switch.
 MDAnalysis can't run right now under Python 3 mostly due to it's [C/Cython extensions](https://github.com/MDAnalysis/mdanalysis/wiki/List-of-extensions), we currently try to move our C-extensions to cython which supports Python 2 and 3 with one source.
-See also [#260](https://github.com/MDAnalysis/mdanalysis/issues/260)
+See also [#260](https://github.com/MDAnalysis/mdanalysis/issues/260).

+Missing here right now is the DCD trajectory readers.
+There exists an [incomplete work](https://github.com/MDAnalysis/mdanalysis/pull/682) to enable Python 2/3 of the DCD reader.
+In this project you would finish this work by either writing finishing this work or by rewriting the DCD interface in cython.

+The second part of this project is to remove all other incompatibilities with Python 3 we currently have.
+For this you should work that our test-suite passes on Python 3.

 # Increase ease-of-use